Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 Navigation is handled via React Router DOM and styled with TailwindCSS.

+## User Experience

+The sidebar and header remain visible using sticky positioning so navigation is always available.
+Loading indicators appear centered on each page and every route distinguishes loading, success and error states.
+Tables become scrollable on small screens and the active navigation link is highlighted with a subtle hover effect.

 ## Commands Interface

 Open the **Commands** page to inspect or modify the command queue for a specific agent.